with 140-year history (previously government department)

 Data Powered Customer Engagement Lead, Spark

-This move to personalisation was no small task, with Spark having over 2,000 systems in place and several websites dealing with a range of customer needs.
+This move to personalization was no small task, with Spark having over 2,000 systems in place and several websites dealing with a range of customer needs.
 Despite this, there was a determination to deliver contextually relevant experiences at each moment across its customers’ journeys, regardless of channel or device.

 As Jenkins explains, “We started by choosing Adobe Experience Manager as our content management system (CMS), as building our digital foundation was our first priority.
 We wanted to create a digital ecosystem that would suit both our current and future needs.
 We also wanted tools that were easy for our business to use, rather than having to call a developer each time we wanted to change something.
 That was one of the reasons we chose Adobe.”

 Moving to a CMS that was more accessible to non-developers proved to be a significant advantage and resulted in Spark becoming more self-sufficient.
-And while a change like this is rarely an easy process, implementation was much faster than the telecommunications had anticipated.
+And while a change like this is rarely an easy process, implementation was much faster than the telco had anticipated.

 “We had a strict timeline from when we decided to proceed to when we had to go live,” says Jenkins.
 “A few of the team had been involved in a similar implementation at another company using a different solution and that took more than two years.
 Implementing Adobe Experience Cloud took a considerably shorter time to complete the project.”